fabric/fabric/docs/development.rst

 both at the same time.)

-These releases are guaranteed to be backwards-compatible with all other releases containing the same major version number, so a fabfile that works with 1.0 should also work fine with 1.1 or even 1.9.
+These releases are guaranteed to be backwards-compatible with all other releases containing the same major version number, so a fapfile that works with 1.0 should also work fine with 1.1 or even 1.9.

 Bugfix/tertiary